 HAD 580.
 Healthcare Financial Management.
 3 hours.
-Sp.
+Offered on sufficient demand.

 A study of the issues related to and specific to the financial management of the healthcare organization.
 The course will examine operating revenue and its sources.
 In addition, students will examine the concepts of working capital and how resources are allocated within the healthcare organization.
 Prerequisite: FIN 385 Managerial Finance OR approved equivalent.